 I divide the dough in half and put onto the baking sheet.

-Then I turn each dough into a 7.5 inch (19 cm) long 3 inch (8 cm) wide log and bake for 30 minutes or until the top is lightly golden brown.
+Next I turn each dough into a 7.5 inch (19 cm) long 3 inch (8 cm) wide log and bake for 30 minutes or until the top is lightly golden brown.
 It starts to change color at 24 minutes, I add 6 more minutes.
 So it is 30 minutes in total.

 The dough is easy to work with but if you find it sticky, flour your hands and try to give the log shape.
 If you are using cups, please remember that I use dip and sweep method (you can read how to measure flour by clicking the link) when I convert cups to grams.
 If you use less flour the dough will be sticky.

-Then I place each slice cut side down onto the baking sheet and let them bake for 14 minutes.
+Finally, I place each slice cut side down onto the baking sheet and let them bake for 14 minutes.
 I flip them halfway.

 When they are out of the oven, they won’t be too crunchy but they’ll become crunchier as they cool.